Barbara Corday: Work

 After giving up writing, Corday worked at several networks and made a career as top executive.
 In 1979, she dissolved her writing partnership with Barbara Avedon but they would team up again for a short time in 1981.
 Corday was scouted by Marcy Carsey who was then senior vice president of prime-time series at ABC.
 She took a position developing comedies for ABC in 1979 developing the comedies Bosom Buddies and Reggie.
 Over the next ten years, she moved up the executive ladder.
 In 1981, the script for Cagney and Lacey was finally accepted by CBS who made a movie followed by a TV series which aired from 1982 to 1988.
 After she left ABC, she started a Columbia Pictures-affiliated production company Can't Sing Can't Dance Productions.
 In 1984, Columbia exec, Herman Rush, recommended that she take over his position as a president of Columbia Pictures which made her the first female senior executive at Coca-Cola which then owned Columbia Pictures.
 In 1987, she was named president and chief operating officer of Columbia/Embassy Television, a now defunct division of Coca-Cola Television that produced TV series and TV movies.
 Shortly after the formation of Columbia Pictures Entertainment, she was displaced as president by then-Tri-Star Television executive Scott Siegler.
 In 1988, Larry Tisch and Howard Stringer hired her as executive vice president of Primetime Programming at CBS Entertainment; she left in 1990 after her boss, network entertainment president Kim LeMasters resigned in 1990.
-In 1992, Corday signed a deal with Lorimar Television in order to be served as co-executive producer of the popular prime-time television series Knots Landing and from 1993 to 1994, she served as president of New World Television.
+In 1992, Corday signed a deal with Lorimar Television to be co-executive producer of the popular prime-time television series Knots Landing and from 1993 to 1994, she served as president of New World Television.

 Personal life

-In 1966, she married her first husband Michael Gershman and they divorced in 1969; they had one daughter, Evan.
+In 1966, she married her first husband Michael Gershman and they divorced in 1969; they had one daughter.

 On April 8, 1972, Corday married actor Noah Keen, who was 23 years her senior.
 They divorced in 1974; he died March 24, 2019, at the age of 98.

-On June 3, 1979, Corday married Barney Rosenzweig and she became stepmother to his three children by his first wife, Jo Anne Lang.
+On June 3, 1979, Corday married Barney Rosenzweig and became stepmother to his three children by his first wife, Jo Anne Lang.
 They divorced in 1990.
-Barney Rosenzweig later married actress Sharon Gless, co-star of Cagney & Lacey, a series that he produced and was co-created by his ex-wife Barbara Corday and her writing partner at the time, Barbara Avedon (1925-1994).
+The following year, Rosenzweig married actress Sharon Gless, co-star of Cagney & Lacey, a series that he produced, created by Corday and her writing partner, Barbara Avedon (1925-1994).

 In 1992, Corday married Roger Lowenstein, a lawyer who practiced in the entertainment industry.